global-asp/asp-source/en/0332_lion-and-warthog.md

 how he was trapped.

 ##
-“Ouch!”
+"Ouch!"
 Lion roared.
 Warthog had closed the trap on
 Lion's foot.
-“Aha!
-I got you,” said Warthog.
+"Aha!
+I got you," said Warthog.
-“You will stay in that trap hungry and thirsty again.
+"You will stay in that trap hungry and thirsty again.
-See if your strong teeth and sharp claws can help you now.”
+See if your strong teeth and sharp claws can help you now."

 ##
-“Run!
+"Run!
 Run!
-Run away!”
+Run away!"
 Warthog's wife shouted to the children at the top of her voice.
-“Raise your tails when you are running so that your father can see you,” she called.
+"Raise your tails when you are running so that your father can see you," she called.
 The babies ran as fast as they could through the bushes.

 ##
-“Warthog please help me!” begged Lion again.
+"Warthog please help me!" begged Lion again.
 He was in pain from the sharp jaws of the hunter's trap.
-“I will do anything for you if you save me.”
+"I will do anything for you if you save me."
-“No way, liar!
-I will never believe you again,” said Warthog.
+"No way, liar!
+I will never believe you again," said Warthog.
-“I will also warn other animals not to save you because you are very sly.”
+"I will also warn other animals not to save you because you are very sly."

 ##
 Warthog saw his children running in a row with their